Don’t get duped by ‘whole grain’ decoys’ deceptive labels

 “I would say when it comes to deceptive labels, ‘whole grain’ claims are among the worst.
 Even people with advanced degrees cannot figure out how much whole grain is in these products,” said co-author Jennifer L. Pomeranz, assistant professor of public health policy and management at NYU School of Global Public Health.

-How to make sure you’re actually getting whole grains
+How to make sure you’re getting whole grains

-At this point, 42 percent of most Americans’ daily calories come from low quality, highly processed carbs.
+Currently, 42 percent of most Americans’ daily calories come from low-quality, highly processed carbs.
 The grains used in these carbs are stripped of almost all the nutrients (and health benefits) you’ll find in whole grains.

-So, swapping out processed grains for whole grains could make a huge difference in the health of Americans.
-But first, people have to be able to see through the deceptive labeling on grain products.
+So, swapping processed grains for whole grains could make a massive difference in the health of Americans.
+But first, people must be able to see through the deceptive labeling of grain products.

 Here are a few tips to help you choose your grains wisely…